js-Quest/shorty-gonna-read/README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description
   This is a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package and the fs package.
+The newly generated README.me is then deposited in the 'generated' folder for easy access.
 Please refer to the package.json file for the versions of the dependencies used.
 This application was built using Node v16.18.0

   ## Installation